stackblitz/docs/docs/platform/webcontainers/browser-config.md

 You can work around this issue in a couple ways:

 1. Use the “Strict” mode instead of “Custom” mode.
-It’s slightly more permissive than “Custom” mode with very strict options, so if you’d rather not, you can…
+It’s important to note that it's slightly more permissive than “Custom” mode with very strict options.
+If this is not something you'd like to allow, you can...
 2. Add exceptions to cookie blocking for a couple domains used to run StackBlitz projects.

 First, visit `about:preferences#privacy` to check what your current settings look like.